 Many foreign job seekers use services of international recruitment agencies in their home country, so they can avoid doing mistakes and move to Germany faster.
 I would also recommend using a professional agent if you aren’t eligible for the Tripple Win program.

 However, if you meet all qualification requirements for a nursing job in Germany and have or can get a language proficiency certificate, it should not be too difficult to manage it all by yourself.

 If you show a potential employer your language skills are on the good level, most of the hospitals will be happy to invite you.

 Chances in Geriatric/Elderly Care

-Germany is in high demand for professionals in Geriatric or elderly care.
+Germany has a high demand for professionals in geriatric or elderly care.

 The reason for this is rapidly aging of the German population, while life expectancies in Germany are 82 years for men and 85 years for women now, 1.5 million Germans are over 90 years old.
 There are simply not enough nurses to take care of all these old people.